« Hang Up To Virus Removal Windows 7Tell Tale PC Symptoms »

 Later versions of windows hide it under the Hardware Icon.

-Mouse Pad Controller Panel
+Touch Pad Controller Panel

 You will be looking for the Device Settings Tab at the top of the box.

-Mouse Pad Controller Device Settings
+Touch Pad Controller Device Settings

 After you click the device settings tab you should see a settings box, in the example we have selected Tapping in the left column.